 Global Perspective through innovative international Engineering connections.

 Brief outlines of Engineering I, II, and III are outlined below.
-For full course descriptions, visit the Engineering curriculum page.
+For full course descriptions, visit the Engineering section on the academic departments page.

 Newsweek announced its ranking of the top 5,000 STEM high schools for 2019, honoring excellence in science, technology, engineering, and mathematics.
 Totino-Grace was recognized among these excellent programs across the nation.

 Totino-Grace President, Dr. Craig Junker, shares, "One of the most exciting programs we offer to our students is the E3 Engineering Institute.
 The program sparks a creative and thoughtful approach to academics, personal development, and future planning and preparation.
 This program is special.
 The mentoring component provides a relational experience that sets it apart.
 What is more, our E3 students are actively engaged in their own learning, exploring, collaborating, and problem solving."